johnf/gitlab-aws-cdk-example/README.md

-# Setup AWS to support OIDC to gitlab
+# Setup AWS to support OIDC in Bitbucket and GitLab

-Sets up the IAM provider and roles to allow GitLab to connect without secrets
+Sets up the IAM provider and roles to allow GitLab and Bitbucket to connect without secrets

 ## Setup a new account